 - Social Justice Partners Los Angeles (SJP), serving as our external evaluation partner.
 SJP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles’ toughest challenges.
 All proposals are reviewed, scored, and evaluated by members of SJP.

-We are grateful to the following organizations for helping spread the word about this year’s challenge:
+We are grateful to the following organizations for helping spread the word about this year’s Grants Challenge:

 Boyle Heights Neighborhood Council